briansworth/briansworth.github.io/_posts/2017-3-5-Rename-Computer-With-WMI.md

 ReturnValue      : 2697
 ```

-I know there are plenty other return values; however, these were the codes that I encountered that were common enough to eloborate on.
+I know there are plenty other return values; however, these were the codes that I encountered that were common enough to elaborate on.

 *Thanks for reading,*